DiamondMVC/Diamond/README.md

 [![Dub downloads](https://img.shields.io/dub/dt/diamond.svg)](http://code.dlang.org/packages/diamond)
 [![License](https://img.shields.io/dub/l/diamond.svg)](http://code.dlang.org/packages/diamond)

 Diamond is a MVC / Template Framework written in the D Programming Language.
 It's inspired by ASP.NET's Razor syntax; however it still differs from it and has its own set of rules.
-Diamonds was originally written to be an alternative template version of Vibe.d's Diet templates, however it has evolved far beyond that.
+Diamond was originally written to be an alternative template version of Vibe.d's Diet templates, however it has evolved far beyond that.

 For the legacy project view: https://github.com/bausshf/Diamond/